-Children increasingly affected by the autoimmune disorder
+Children increasingly affected by this common autoimmune disorder

 Every kid has suffered through a few bad tummy aches.
 But when a child's digestive problems escalate into a dramatic change in bowel habits, crampy abdominal pain and a lack of energy, something more serious may be going on.